 You can use a default Analytics view or create a custom view.
 You create custom views in the web portal for Azure DevOps.
 Once you define a view that supports the data of interest, you can then open the view using Power BI Data Connector to create a report.

 - To view Analytics data and query the service, you need to be a member of a project with Basic access or greater.
 By default, all project members are granted permissions to query Analytics and define Analytics views.

 - To learn about other prerequisites regarding service and feature enablement and general data tracking activities, see Permissions and prerequisites to access Analytics.

 Users with Stakeholder access have no access to view or edit Analytics views.

-If Boards is disabled, then Analytics views will also be disabled and all widgets associated with work item tracking won't appear in the widget catalog and will become disabled.
-To re-enable a service, see Turn an Azure DevOps service on or off.
+If Boards is disabled, then Analytics views is also disabled.
+All widgets associated with work item tracking are also disabled in the widget catalog.
+To re-enable a service, see Turn on or off an Azure DevOps service.

 Default Analytics views

 A set of default Analytics views are provided.
 The default views and are immediately accessible from Power BI.
 The view you select determines the set of records, fields, and history that is pulled into Power BI.